patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/layouts/split.md

 ### Multiple items that fill space

 You can specify which split item fills the remaining horizontal space in the layout.
-More than one item can be set to fill, as, and they will share the remaining space equally.
+More than one item can be set to fill, and they will share the remaining space equally.

 ### Items that wrap